 Mix the pureed tomatoes, ginger, garlic, tomato paste, and cumin seeds in a bowl.
 Set aside.

 Heat oil in a large heavy bottom pan over medium-high heat.
 Add onions and cook until lightly brown and soft.
+Turn the heat down to low.
 Add chili powder, paprika, turmeric, cumin, coriander, garam masala, and salt.

 If you want to make the curry more spicy, you can additionally add cayenne or jalapenos.

-Cook for 30 seconds.
+Cook for 40-50 seconds.
 Add the tomato puree mixture.
-Turn down the heat to medium-low.
-Cook the mixture for 2-3 minutes, stirring often.
+Cook the mixture for 4-5 minutes, stirring often.

 Add chicken pieces.
 Stir well to incorporate the chicken with spices.
 Cook for 5 minutes, stirring so the spices do not stick to the bottom of the pan.

 Add 2 cups of water.
 Stir well and bring it to a boil.
-Cover and cook for 35-40 minutes, or until the chicken is cooked through.
-Turn up the heat to medium for the last 10 minutes of cooking time if you want your sauce to be a bit thick.
+Cover and cook for 35-40 minutes or until the chicken is cooked through.
+Make sure to check and stir time to time.
+Turn up the heat to medium for the last 5 minutes of cooking time if you want your sauce to be thick.
 Stir in the vinegar and taste for seasoning.

-Transfer the curry to a nice serving bowl.
+Transfer the curry to a serving bowl.
 Serve with rice or roti.

 Did you make this dish?
 I’d love to know how it turns out!
 Feel free to like this post and comment or use the hashtag #globaldinein on Instagram.